finnmayhew/The-Revelation-Mission/World/Poseidon/Citadel.md

 ## Food

 The main food source for Marids is fish, which are gone out and caught on expeditions (most fish have figured out not to swim too close to the Citadel).
-There's also farms for several types of vegetable, but fish farms haven't been invented, largely due to the cultural importance of fishing expeditions
+There's also farms for several types of vegetable, but fish farms haven't been invented, largely due to the cultural importance of fishing expeditions.

 ## Infrastructure